SystemsApproach/5G/impl.rst

 packet forwarding across the switching fabric internal to a CORD POD (i.e., within a single site).
-But Trellis can also be extended across multiple sites deeper into the network using multiple stages of spines, as shown in :ref:`Figure 6.3 <fig-trellis>`.
+But Trellis can also be extended across multiple sites deeper into the network using multiple stages of spines, as shown in :numref:`Figure %s <fig-trellis>`.
 This means Trellis has the potential to play a role in implementing the backhaul and midhaul network for the RAN, or alternatively, extending the RAN into customer premises (denoted “On Site” in the figure).